 Plastics and packaging

-We’ve taken steps to eliminate unnecessary plastic - for example we no longer provide disposable coffee cups in our stores, have stopped selling packs of disposable plastic drinking straws, and have switched our plastic stem cotton buds to paper.
-We were also the first supermarket to stop selling products containing microbeads.
+We no longer provide disposable coffee cups in our shops.
+We've stopped selling packs of disposable plastic drinking straws and have switched our plastic stem cotton buds to paper.
+We were the first supermarket to ban the sale of products containing microbeads, in September 2016.

-For the past year we’ve encouraged customers to bring their own clean, lidded reusable containers to our meat and fish counters to save plastic bags.
-Since 2017 we’ve reduced the number of bags provided on our counters by five million.
-We’re also trialling a more comprehensive loose fruit and veg range and working with customers to find out which products still need protecting to preserve their quality and reduce food waste.
+We encourage customers to bring their own clean, lidded reusable containers to our meat and fish counters to save plastic bags.
+Since 2017, we’ve reduced these bags by five million.

 Plastics in our supply chain

 In 2008, we signed up to the Global Ghost Gear initiative, which aims to protect marine life and minimise plastic pollution from abandoned fishing equipment.
 We’re also working with the fishing industry to find a use for lost and discarded fishing equipment.
 We regularly share our plans at supplier and farming conferences to encourage others to do the same.